dlr-pa/climaccf/docs/gStarted.rst

 Configuration
 =============

 The scope of CLIMaCCF is to provide individual and merged aCCFs as spatially and temporally resolved information considering meteorology from the actual synoptical situation, the aircraft type, the selected physical climate metric, and the selected version of prototype algorithms in individual aCCFs :cite:p:`simonePython`.
 Consequently, some user-preferred settings need to be defined.
 The easiest (and user-friendliest, less error-prone) way is to use a configuration file.
-In CLIMaCCF, the configuration settings are included in a YAML file and named *config-user.yml*.
+In CLIMaCCF, the configuration settings are included in a YAML file named *config-user.yml*.
 YAML is a human-friendly markup language and is commonly used for configuration files.
-In the following, a sample configuration file located in the CLIMaCCF folder is provided:
+In the following, a sample YAML user configuration file (aslo located in the CLIMaCCF folder) is provided:

 ::